 Throughout this nightmare you must stay in a tiny cell for 23 hours a day, 7 days a week, throughout each long year.

 Throw into this mix the heat of a Mississippi summer, even more unbearable in the confines of a prison not designed for comfort.
 Then water is cut off.
 You wait several days before bottled water is provided between meals.
 The electricity is cut off and your fan no longer works.
 The hall fans also stop working.
-The heat index rises to 110 degrees Fahrenheit (centigrade).
+The heat index rises to 110 degrees Fahrenheit (43 degrees Celsius).

 Such was the lot of Willie Manning between Saturday July 18 and Thursday July 23 2015.
 The situation is reportedly normal now, but this episode must have reinforced the feeling that nobody cares.